In This Article

 Key contract provisions include AI model transparency and upstream provider disclosure, audit rights for model performance and bias testing, advance notification of model changes, data portability and exit provisions, prohibition on using customer or member data for model training without consent, and requirements for regulatory compliance support.
 Institutions should also require vendors to maintain documented contingency plans for upstream AI provider disruption.

-With 73% of financial institutions having two or fewer staff dedicated to vendor risk management, smaller institutions should focus on three priorities: first, inventory which vendors use AI and identify upstream model providers; second, update contracts for critical AI vendors to include model transparency, change notification, and exit provisions; third, work with a managed technology partner who can monitor AI vendor dependencies and provide the specialized assessment capability that smaller teams cannot maintain in-house.
+With 73% of financial institutions having two or fewer staff dedicated to vendor risk management, smaller institutions should focus on three priorities: first, inventory which vendors use AI and identify upstream model providers; second, update contracts for critical AI vendors to include model transparency, change notification, and exit provisions; third, work with a Tier-1 Microsoft Cloud Solution Provider that runs Microsoft 365 Copilot under a Guardian-managed operating model, so the AI vendor question is answered by Microsoft inside the institution's own tenant rather than by another consumer AI provider that could be disrupted next.

 Justin Kirsch